 During the three centuries of the existence of New Spain, amber was used to make rosaries and various ornaments, although its main use was related to the manufacture of different kinds of amulets, used by both Spanish and indigenous people.

 To date, in a vast number of indigenous communities belonging to the Zoque, Tzotzil, Tzeltal, and Tojolabal ethnic groups, amber is attributed to spiritual or medicinal qualities, which gives it widespread use in the form of pendants, pendants, and small objects to wear or hang.
-There is no lack of groups that, perhaps knowing the relationship between copal and amber, subject the latter to the effect of the flames, so as to obtain vapors to which healing properties are conferred.
+There is no lack of groups that, perhaps knowing the relationship between copal and amber, subject the latter to the effect of the flames, to obtain vapors to which healing properties are conferred.

 The main place of extraction of amber is in the area of Simojovel, halfway between San Cristobal de Las Casas and the limits of Chiapas with Tabasco.
 There, in the middle of the ravines, the fossil resin is exposed due to the landslides that occur with some frequency.
 It is estimated that at least ten communities in the municipality are dedicated to amber, employing between six and seven hundred people in one hundred mines, which have tunnels from two to two hundred meters deep.